 Her office at the Herald-Tribune was on the 9th floor.
 The “Home Institute” at the newspaper had a model kitchen, and by the 1940s their offices were air-conditioned.
 Her staff in the 40s were Gwen Hall, who arranged the photographs, and Anne Pappas, who did the test cooking for her.

-In 1940, she was hired by William Ichabod Nichols, the managing editor of This Week magazine, to write a weekly column in addition to her work at the Herald-Tribune.
-The magazine was distributed in Sunday newspapers throughout America.
+In 1940, Paddleford was hired by William Ichabod Nichols, the managing editor of This Week magazine, to write a weekly column in addition to her work at the Herald-Tribune.
+The magazine was distributed in Sunday newspapers throughout the United States.
 She wrote for This Week until she died.

 In 1941, she started writing a monthly column, “Food Flashes”, for a new magazine launched in January of that year: Gourmet Magazine.
 She wrote for Gourmet until 1953.
 For her column, she covered new food products, their prices, and how to procure them.